 Reagan, et al. v.
 Comm’r of Revenue SJC-13287

-Plaintiffs were taxed on a capital gain made upon their sale of urban redevelopment projects.
-Upon an agreed-upon statement of facts between plaintiffs and the Commissioner, the Appellate Tax Board (“Board”) determined that such a tax payment was due.
+Plaintiffs were taxed on a capital gain made on their sale of urban redevelopment projects.
+On an agreed-upon statement of facts between plaintiffs and the Commissioner, the Appellate Tax Board determined that such a tax payment was due.

-In its amicus brief, NELF has argued that the Board erred and no tax is due.
-First, NELF pointed out the clear language of the statute exempted “the payment of any tax, excise or assessment to or for the commonwealth or any of its political subdivisions on account of a project.”
+In its amicus brief in support of the taxpayers, NELF argued that the Board erred and no tax was due.
+First, NELF pointed out that the clear language of the statute precluded “the payment of any tax, excise or assessment to or for the commonwealth or any of its political subdivisions on account of a project.”
 G.L. c.
 121A, § 18C(f).
-Further, the language of the statute makes clear that the Legislature wished to encourage private investment into blighted areas because the Legislature recognized governments could not solve the problem.
-As an “aid” to such private investment, the Legislature expressly exempted certain state tax payments in exchange for the investors’ undertaking of other responsibilities and payments.
+Further, the language of the statute makes clear that the Legislature strongly wishes to encourage private investment in blighted areas because the Legislature has recognized that governments cannot solve the problem on their own.
+Hence, as an incentive to private investment, the Legislature has exempted certain incomes in exchange for the developer’s undertaking of other responsibilities and payments.

 NELF argued that the Commissioner and the Board failed to follow the plain language of the statute and that an entity which owns an approved urban redevelopment project is exempt from paying “any” state tax “on account of a project.”
 There is nothing in that language that suggests that capital gains are not entitled to this broadly expressed exemption.
 The phrase “on account of” means merely that the tax is exempt if the income is causally related to the project.
 NELF further argued that the Supreme Judicial Court should not defer to the Board because the issue is a question of law involving interpretation of the urban redevelopment statutory scheme and not of a tax provision.